mateusjunges/laravel-kafka/README.md

 ```bash
 php artisan kafka:consume --consumer=\\App\\Path\\To\\Your\\Consumer --topics=topic-to-consume
 ```

+> Note: The default brokers of the default consumer defined in `config/kafka.php` will be used.

 # Using custom serializers/deserializers
 Serialization is the process of converting messages to bytes.
 Deserialization is the inverse process - converting a stream of bytes into and object.
 In a nutshell,